 Designer Known for Key information Example Alessi (Founded 1921) Italian design company producing household items Mass-produced products constructed from stainless steel and bright colours that are fun, functional and visually appealing.
 Alessi has employed a range of famous designers, including Philippe Stark, Ettore Sottsass and Aldo Rossi.
-Apple (Founded 1976) American consumer electronics company Known for cutting-edge technology and software, in pleek and simple products, such as the iPhone and IPad.
-Key concept was to make computers more intuitive, accessible and user-friendly.
-Founded by Steve Jobs , Steve Wozniak and Ronald Wayne .
-A) a Braun (Founded 1921) German electrical consumer appliance company Works to the principle that 'less is better' to produce functional electrical appliances that are simple, innovative, aesthetic, easy to use, long lasting and environmentally friendly with no unnecessary detail. - Dyson (Founded 1991) British electrical consumer appliance company Founded by James Dyson who was the designer of the first bagless vacuum cleaner.
+THE REAL PROPERTY.
+Apple (Founded 1976) American consumer electronics company Known for cutting-edge technology and software, in sleek and simple products, such as the iPhone and IPad.
+Key concept was to make computers more intuitive, accessible and usen-friendly.
+Founded by Steve Jobs, Steve Wozniak and Ronald Wayne.
+A C Braun (Founded 1921) German electrical consumer appliance company Works to the principle that 'less is better' to produce functional electrical appliances that are simple, innovative, aesthetic, easy to use, long lasting and environmentally friendly with no unnecessary detail.
+Dyson (Founded 1991) British electrical consumer appliance company Founded by James Dyson who was the designer of the first bagless vacuum cleaner.
 Other Dyson products, such as fans, hair / hand dryers, have subsequently been designed following the same principle of innovation and efficiency.
-1 Gap (Founded 1969) American clothing company Focus on casual, everyday clothing.
+Gap (Founded 1969) American clothing company Focus on casual, everyday clothing.
 It was founded on the principle of doing business responsibly, honestly, ethically and with integrity.
 Founded by Doris and Don Fisher to make it easier to find a pair of jeans.
-[11] Primark (Founded 1969) Irish clothing company Brings current trends in fashion to a wide market with neasonable quality.
+GAP Primark (Founded 1969) Irish clothing company .
+Brings current trends in fashion to a wide market with reasonable quality.
 Popular for customers that want the latest look on a budget.
 The original store, opened by Arthur Ryan in Dublin, is called Penneys.
-PRIMAR Under Armour (Founded 1996) American sportswear company Known for innovative designs such as synthetic fabric with moisture wicking to remove sweat.
+PAIMARY Under Armour (Founded 1996) American sportswear company Known for innovative designs such as synthetic fabric with moisture wicking to remove sweat.
 Launched by former American football captain, Kevin Plank.
 It now sells a wide range of sport-enhancing clothing and equipment.
-Zara (Founded 1974) Spanish clothing company One of the world's most successful retail brands, which has the customer at the heart of their business model.
-Introduced the idea of 'fast fashion' by reducing lead times and reacting to new trends quickly through new technologies in manufacturing and distribution.
+Zara (Founded 1974) 7.
+(F. 1984) [1984] 1985 Z V R

-- 1. What does the offer of a long guarantee say to a customer about a product and the company? - 2.
+- What does the offer of a long guarantee say to a customer about a product and the company? - 2.
 Why do you think Apple have changed their logo so many times over the years? - 3.
 What factors make it difficult for large multi-national clothing retailers to ensure their supply chain is not using forced or child labour to produce their garments?